MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-windows-endpoints.md

 ### Step 2 - Enrollment and Licensing

 Before you can join Azure AD and enroll in Intune, there are a few things you need to check.
-You could create a new Azure AD group (for example, with the name **Intune MDM Users**), and add specific test user accounts and target each of the following configurations at that group to limit who can enroll devices while you set up your configuration.
+You could create a new Azure AD group, such as the name **Intune MDM Users**).
+Then, add specific test user accounts and target each of the following configurations at that group to limit who can enroll devices while you set up your configuration.
 To create an Azure AD group, go to [Create a basic group and add members](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).

 - **Enrollment restrictions**
 Enrollment restrictions allow you to control what types of devices can enroll into management with Intune.
 For this guide to be successful, make sure *Windows (MDM)* enrollment is allowed, which is the default configuration.